 More than a quarter of the population of Asia-Pacific (or 1.3 billion people) will be 60 years or older by 2050, representing a tripling of this share since 2010.
-In Australia, approximately 19% will be aged over 65 by 2050 while in New Zealand it will be 20%.

 Life expectancy is also on the rise throughout the region, increasing by approximately 4.6 years between 2000 and 2015 to 73.7 years on average.
 Chart 1 shows the shifting demographic structure across Asia-Pacific.